quintel/merit/README.md

 ## Assumptions

 * This module just calculates yearly averages.
 No seasons, months, or days
-* The electricity price is marginal costs of the plant that comes next to the price setting plant (EUR/MWh)
+* The electricity price is marginal costs of the participant that comes next to the price setting participant (EUR/MWh)

 ## Road Map